nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Viewing help: `help`

 Shows a message with a link to the user guide, and the data file location.
+Using this command, you can easily navigate to our user guide in case you have any difficulties in using FindMyIntern.

 <div class="d-flex alert alert-secondary">
     <div class="me-3">